 In 2015, The Stanford Prison Experiment was released in theaters.
 The movie detailed an infamous 1971 experiment in which 24 college students were “put in prison.”
 While the “experiment” was supposed to last for two weeks, it was terminated after just six days due to the psychological effects it was having on both the “guards” and “prisoners.”

 So what actually happened during the Stanford Prison Experiment?
 Why is it so infamous?
 Does the movie get everything right, or is it just a dramatization?
-This video will briefly explain the experiment, its impact on the world of psychology, and the controversy it’s facing even 45+ years later.
+Find out for yourself.

 What Was the Stanford Prison Experiment?